 - Developing a solid understanding of the target audience through online and traditional market research.

-I believe that those are the top content strategist roles that I will be delighted to perform in your company.”
+I believe I will be delighted to perform those top content strategist roles in your company.”

-3. What Are The Qualities That A Content strategist Needs To Be Successful?
+3. What Are The Qualities A Content Strategist Needs to be Successful?

 As a content strategist, you should have certain qualities to be successful in the role.
-Mention the qualities that you think can help you be successful in this role.
+Mention the qualities you think can help you succeed in this role.

 “As a content strategist, there are qualities that I need to have so that I can be successful in this role.
 Firstly, having good and adequate knowledge of content management systems, keyword research tools, social media platforms, search engine optimization (SEO), and search engine marketing (SEM).
 Again, having strong content presentation skills is key in this role since you need to present the content strategies to your client or the company.
 Good communications skills, analytical skills, exceptional marketing, and collaborative skills are key in this role.”